 5. Why is it important to be aware of marketing tricks?
-Write your response on a separate page.
+Write your

 Date

 DESIGN AN AD

 Imagine that you work in advertising.
 Your job is to create an ad promoting a fictitious clothing company called Green Threads.
 Use the article "Why We Buy" and the graphic organizer below to get started.